African - American First Ladies of Distinction

 Jill E. Brown

 Jill E. Brown (b.
-1950), a pilot, was the first to fly for Texas International, a commercial airline in 1978.
+1950), a Bowie State University graduate, became the first Black woman to fly for Texas International in 1978 and the U.S. Navy’s first Black female pilot candidate.

 Wanda Joell

-Wanda Joell, a Senior Master Sargent (retired), was the first flight attendant on Air Force One to work Presidents and First Ladies beginning with President Reagan.
+Wanda Joell (b.
+1963), a Senior Master Sargent (retired), was the first flight attendant on Air Force One to work Presidents and First Ladies beginning with President Reagan.

 Patrice Clarke Washington

 Patrice Clarke Washington (b.
-1961), a commercial pilot, was the first to become a captain for United Parcel Service in 1988.
+1961), a commercial pilot, became the first captain for United Parcel Service in 1988 and later mentored future aviators as a certified flight and ground instructor.

 Dr. Mae Carol Jemison